mitchellciupak/cracking-interview-prep/README.md

 ## TODO
-* Get Testing Envs Ready for This for All Langs, Start with Python then JS
+* Get Testing Envs Ready for This for All Langs, Start with Python then JS then TS